-- 1. Baptised Catholic looked after and previously looked after children. (see notes 2&3) - 2.
-Baptised Catholic children (see note 3) - 3.
+- 2. Baptised Catholic children. (see note 3) - 3.
 Other looked after and previously looked after children. (see note 2) - 4.
-Catechumens and members of an Eastern Christian Church. (see notes 4 & 5)

-- 5. Children of other Christian denominations whose membership is evidenced by a minister of religion. (see note 6) - 6.
+Catechumens and members of an Eastern Christian Church. (see notes 4&5) - 5.
+Children of other Christian denominations whose membership is evidenced by a minister of religion. (see note 6) - 6.
 Children of other faiths whose membership is evidenced by a religious leader. (see note 7) - 7.
-Any other children.
+No religion